 Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city. —Proverbs 16:32

 Have you played the game “Would You Rather”?
-There are variations, but the general gist is that a question is asked, “Would you rather (A) or (B)?” and each person has to cast their vote as to their preference.
+There are variations, but the gist is that someone asks the question, “Would you rather (A) or (B)?”
+Then each person has to cast their vote as to their preference.

 Would you rather eat Skittles or M&Ms?
 Would you rather have superhuman strength or be invisible?
 Would you rather always have the hiccups or always have laryngitis?